-The scope of the proposed permanent variance limits coverage to the work situations specified under this proposed condition.
-Clearly defining the scope of the proposed permanent variance provides Traylor JV, Traylor JV's employees, other stakeholders, the public, and OSHA with necessary information regarding the work situations in which the proposed permanent variance would apply.
+The scope of the permanent variance would limit coverage to the work situations specified under this proposed condition.
+Clearly defining the scope of the proposed permanent variance provides Traylor, Traylor's employees, potential future applicants, other stakeholders, the public, and OSHA with necessary information regarding the work situations in which the proposed permanent variance would apply.

-According to 29 CFR 1905.11, an employer or class or group of employers may request a permanent variance for a specific workplace or workplaces.
+As previously indicated in this notice, according to 29 CFR 1905.11, an employer (or class or group of employers 7) may request a permanent variance for a specific workplace or workplaces (multiple sites).
 If granted, the variance would apply to the specific employer(s) that submitted the application.
-In this instance, if OSHA were to grant a permanent variance, it would apply to the applicant, Traylor/Skanska/Jay Dee Joint Venture at the Blue Plains Tunnel project only.
-As a result, it is important to understand that the interim order and proposed variance does not apply to any other employers.
+In this instance, if OSHA were to grant a permanent variance, it would apply to the applicant only.
+As a result, it is important to understand that if OSHA were to grant Traylor a permanent variance, the interim order and proposed variance would not apply to any other employers such as other joint ventures the applicant may undertake in the future.
+However, the variance rules of practice do contain provisions for future modification of permanent variances.
+Under the provisions of 29 CFR 1905.13, an applicant may submit an application to modify or amend a permanent variance to add or include additional employers (i.e., when future joint ventures are established).